tchoi8/teachingasart/README.md

 Lecture about pedagogy, the craft of teaching.
 Traditional pedagogy and critical pedagogy, alternative education.

+Assignment: Co-learning activity.
+You will pair up with a student in class.
+You will share learning map and use it to teach each other a subject of choice.
+Document the process and give feedbacks on each others teaching.

 Student presentation about Co-learning activity.

 Readings